zeke/yolox/README.md

-# yolox
+# yolox 🤞

-Use AI language models to write one-liner shell commands, then execute them. 🤞
+Use AI language models to write one-liner shell commands, then execute them.

-Only supports OpenAI GPT for now, but could be updated to use Llama on Replicate, Ollama, etc.

 ## Installation